-100 money tips is a lot, so I’ve enlisted the help of some friends.
+100 tips to save money and live better is a lot, so I’ve enlisted the help of some friends.
 That way, you won’t have to listen to me droning on about money tips for hours on end.

 Beware, this is going to be a long post.
 So grab yourself a cuppa and get yourself comfortable.
-There’s a lot of money tips ahead…
+There’s a lot of tips to save money and live better ahead…

 Here are the UK Money Bloggers top tips to help you to save money and live better.